JOJ0/synadm/README.md

 ## Configuration

-Execute the configuration command - you will be prompted for host, port, user and token:
+Execute the configuration command - you will be prompted for host, port, user, token and weather your API port is en SSL endpoint or not:

 ```
 synadm config